Bubka/2FAuth-Docs/docs/index.md

 #### :icon-shield-check: Protect your data

-Privacy, self-hosting, WebAuthn authentication, OTP obfuscation, auto lock, 2FAuth do its best to protect your data.
+2FAuth protects your data with Privacy, Self-hosting, WebAuthn authentication, OTP obfuscation, and Auto lock.

 ## REST API

 2FAuth provides a REST API which lets you perform most of its functionalities from any external application.
-Have a look to the [API documentation](/api/) to find out how to use it.
+Have a look at the [API documentation](/api/) to find out how to use it.

 ## Demo website